Lucino772/easytalk/README.md

 [Go check the examples](https://github.com/Lucino772/easytalk/tree/master/examples)

 # Reporting bugs
-If you find any bug in Codespeed please report it on the [Github issue tracker](https://github.com/Lucino772/easytalk/issues)
+If you find any bug in EasyTalk please report it on the [Github issue tracker](https://github.com/Lucino772/easytalk/issues)